danelikethedog/resources/sdk_breakdown.md

 `$iothub/twin/PATCH/properties/desired/#`: for updates to the twin

-All request for the twin feature are done by publishing certain _requests_ to the hub from the device based on HTTP CRUD ops.
+All requests for the twin feature are done by publishing certain _requests_ to the hub from the device based on HTTP CRUD ops.
 The following are valid topics to send to:

 `$iothub/twin/GET/?$rid=<request id>`: to get the whole twin document